BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

       resetQuarryArea:
         type: realtime-daily
         time: '03:00'
-        events: pasteQuarry
+        actions: pasteQuarry
         catchup: one #(1)!
     ```

     1. If the schedule was missed (no matter how often) run it **once** after reboot.

     _The quarry should be reset every day at 3am.
-Even if the server was shut down at that time, run the event once at reboot._
+Even if the server was shut down at that time, run the action once at reboot._

 === "ALL"